 President's New Year

-For many years Club presidents entertained
+years Club presidents entertained

 members and their wives to Christmas drinks some time in December.
 But the